-For years now I’ve been meaning to put together a list of fun Thanksgiving-themed movies, but aside from Home for the Holidays (Foster, 1995) — which is a hoot and female-helmed — I couldn’t find much.
-Even I couldn’t sit through Thankskilling (lame-o-rubber-foul-mouthed-fowl puppet)!
+There just aren’t enough fun Thanksgiving-themed movies, aside from Home for the Holidays (Foster, 1995) — which is a hoot and female-helmed.
+Even I, horror-fan-that-I-am, couldn’t sit through Thankskilling (lame-o-rubber-foul-mouthed-fowl puppet)!

 So this year I figure, between the chopping, stuffing, basting, broiling, pureeing, boozing and the general carnage that characterizes this deeply American holiday, why not just give in to the holiday creep and skip straight to the Christmas-themed stuff?

 But of course, I like my yule a little cruel with a side of ghoul.
 There are plenty of Christmas horror films, but those require more attention, and Krampus won’t be in theaters for another week — so how about the overlooked cornucopia of anthology television?

 And if you’re a Christmas hater, these pretty ditties should be pretty fun for you too.

 Aside from the brevity, the real appeal of anthology tv is the performances.
 These shows are often a little short on plot, but that gives the actors space to show off, and there’s quite a collection of familiar faces here.